martyav/golang-book/README.md

   * Put functions in separate files.
   * Included example of exported function comment, and private function.
 * Started Chapter 5, with loops, conditionals and our friend Fizz Buzz.
+* Started Chapter 6, with rounding, arrays, maps, and slices